xingyizhao/TAMPERS/README.md

 python tampers.py --data_path data/MR.csv --victim_model "textattack/bert-base-uncased-rotten-tomatoes" --num 1000 --output_dir attack_result/
 ```

 * --data_path: We take MR dataset for example.
 To reproduce our experiments, datasets can be find [TAMPERS](https://drive.google.com/drive/folders/1ZCwZj39bwE2goUFr8_UiDkfoRg_NMO7Q).
-For more dataset, you can check [TextFooler](https://github.com/jind11/TextFooler). **Our code is based on the binary classification task.**
+For more datasets, you can check [TextFooler](https://github.com/jind11/TextFooler). **Our code is based on the binary classification task.**
 * --victim_model: You can find the fine tuned models from [huggingface-textattack](https://huggingface.co/textattack).
 In our experiments, we use four fine tuned models corresponding to their datasets.
 [IMDB](https://huggingface.co/textattack/bert-base-uncased-imdb?text=I+like+you.+I+love+you), [MR](https://huggingface.co/textattack/bert-base-uncased-rotten-tomatoes?text=I+like+you.+I+love+you), [YELP](https://huggingface.co/textattack/bert-base-uncased-yelp-polarity?text=I+like+you.+I+love+you) and [SST2](https://huggingface.co/textattack/bert-base-uncased-SST-2?text=I+like+you.+I+love+you).
 * --num: Number of texts you want to attack.
 * --output_dir: Output file.
 You need to create an empty file at first.